Of late there’s been wild talk of the Spanish.

-Linkin the Law Cat gave more newes.
-His master heard that a gentleman had writ to Lord Purrlie from Fence [Venice] where many say that Siffrans [Sir Francis Drake], having offended the Queen, goes no more to sea.
+Linkin the Law Cat gave us newes from London.
+His master had heard that a gentleman writ to Lord Purrlie from Fence [Venice] where many say that Siffrans [Sir Francis Drake], having offended the Queen, goes no more to sea.

-Which frees the King of Spain from keeping his war ships close to his treasure ships.
-He can send them here.
-Some say he’s made a pact with the Scots to molest us.
-Others say Spanish soldiers have been landed in Ireland.
+This frees the King of Spain from keeping his war ships close to his treasure ships.
+He can come against us.
+Some say he’s made a pact with the Scots.
+Others say his soldiers have been landed in Ireland.

-Item: A King is a Man-Queen.
-I knew that, but some arrkst.
+(A King is a Man-Queen.
+I knew that, but some arrkst.)

-Nero leapt up and gave out a tale to cheer us.
+Nero gave out a tale to cheer us.
 He told it plain, no versifying.
 I will set it down as best I can.

-“In Constantinople I friended an English merchant, and sailed with him to London.
-Our ship came safe past the Barbary Coast, for we had fair winds and could outrun the corsairs’ galleys.
+“In Constantinople I friended an English merchant and sailed with him.
+Our ship came safe past the Barbary Coast, for we had fair winds and outran the corsairs’ galleys.

-“In London I joined a crew that set sail for the Spanish Main in hopes of trade.”
+“In London I joined a crew bound for the Spanish Main in hopes of trade.”

-“Their King has forbid trade with us,” sayt Linkin the Know All.
+“The Spanish King has forbid trade with us,” sayt Linkin.

 “First we came upon a Spanish merchant ship, and made haste to greet her.
-When we was within pistol shot (which at sea is best for cannon) we hoist our English colours and called: England and Saint George!
-Strike sail or we will sink you.
+When we was within pistol shot (which at sea is best for cannon) we hoist our proper colours and called: England and Saint George!
+Strike sail or we’ll sink you!

-“They called: Lads, we be but poor mariners like yourselves.
-We brought household stuff and tools here from Spain, and carry home nowt but wood and hides.
+“They called: Lads, we be but poor mariners like your good selves.
+We brought household stuff and tools from Spain, and carry home nowt but wood and hides.
 If you rob us, our kits will go hungry.
-But the treasure fleet is loading now, and will soon set sail.
-Make haste, and you might take a straggler.
+The treasure fleet is loading now, and will sail soon.
+Make haste, and you may take a straggler.

-“All know that the Spanish are tricksie.
-They seek to deceive honest folk, and send us in pursuit of shadows.
+“The Spanish are tricksie.
+They deceive honest folk, and send us in pursuit of shadows.
 So when a Spanish cat showed his ugly face I arrkst if all were true.
 He swore it was.

 “We accepted a cask or two of wine from them.
-There was a Guinea man who sailed with us, black and handsome like me, and I had friended him.
-He and I took no wine.
-The taste misliked us, but we drank a little ale.
+The Guinea man (his name was Frank) and I took none because the taste misliked us, but we drank a little beer.
 All were merry.

-“Soon we saw not one treasure ship but ten, bound for Seville. ’Twas then that the Guinea man (all called him Frank) cried: Hell!
+“Soon we fell in with not one treasure ship but ten, bound for Seville. ’Twas then that Frank cried: O hell!
+Damnation!

 “By lashing our tails,” sayt Nero.